stevensho11/dropshop/README.md

 ## Description

 Dropshop is an eCommerce application built using the MERN stack.
 It features client-side routing, user authentication, a dynamic product catalog, and integration with the PayPal API.
-Thank you to Brad Traversy @ TraversyMedia for the project material!

 ## Technologies Used